Stephmoatswheeler/Stephmoatswheeler/README.md

 - 👋 Hi, I’m @Stephmoatswheeler
 - 👀 I’m interested in ...
-Recruiting Software Engineers, Software Developers, DevOps, Salesforce Developers, Salesforce Administrator
+Recruiting Software Engineers, Software Developers, DevOps, Salesforce Developers,
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...via email at stwheele@allegisgroup.com or 410-540-7108

 <!---
 Stephmoatswheeler/Stephmoatswheeler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.